Let TAS Students show you our school

 World Challenge Expeditions

-TAS has conducted three successful 28-day World Challenge expeditions to developing countries – Borneo in 2011, Ecuador in 2013 and Tanzania in 2015.
+TAS has conducted four successful 28-day World Challenge expeditions to developing countries – Borneo in 2011, Ecuador in 2013; Tanzania in 2015 and Nepal in 2017.
 These student-led expeditions see Year 10 and Year 11 students managing their own budgets, making all of their logistical travel and catering arrangements, completing a major adventure trek (including summiting Mt Kilimanjaro in 2015) and doing community service work at local schools.
 Read more…

 Young Round Square